 The A-League, W-League, Matildas and Socceroos Collective Bargaining Agreements (CBAs) are collective agreements between Football Federation Australia (FFA) (on behalf of itself and the Clubs) and the Professional Footballers Australia (PFA) (on behalf of the players).
 The Collective Bargaining Agreements importantly provide the framework within which the players, clubs and FFA operate and includes key provisions relating to scheduling, player rights and entitlements.

-Therefore, the validity of the club owners’ decision to stand down their employees without pay (specifically for the players) will turn on whether there are alternate options provided for in the Collective Bargaining Agreements or in the individual employment contracts.
+In determining the validity of the club owners’ decision to stand down their employees without pay (specifically for the players), alternative options would need to be provided for in the Collective Bargaining Agreements or in the individual employment contracts.
 The PFA must point to a provision in their employment contract or CBA which provides alternate terms/conditions of employment in the current circumstances.

-Of course, in the background of these provisions under the Act, the federal government is taking steps to maintain the financial viability of businesses significantly impacted by the coronavirus outbreak.
-The Job Keeper payment allows such eligible businesses to access a subsidy from the Government ($1,500 per fortnight per eligible employee) to encourage the ongoing retention of employees.
+The federal government continues to take steps to maintain the financial viability of businesses significantly impacted by the coronavirus outbreak.
+In the background of these provisions under the Act, the Job Keeper payment allows such eligible businesses to access a subsidy from the Government ($1,500 per fortnight per eligible employee) to encourage the ongoing retention of employees.

 It is encouraged that employers consider their eligibility for the JobKeeper payment prior to taking any adverse steps against their employees.